 As we return to normal (or not) during this time, I have to note that livestreaming among Catholics has increased exponentially within this year, and we Marians have found the level of interest rather amazing.
 We are getting lots of first-time visitors here at the National Shrine of The Divine Mercy thanks to livestreaming of… Read More »

 It’s not unusual to see a “best films list” these days.
 So, why not do one myself?
 I’m thinking here of films that have a message that is worth paying attention to.
 Although some of these are fairly big movies, they are not Casablanca or Lawrence of Arabia.
 I am trying to look at movies… Read More »

-I’ve decided to highlight a few Catholic documentaries I’ve seen recently.
-Some can be watched completely online, and some must be purchased.
+I’ve decided to highlight two Catholic documentaries I’ve seen recently.
 One that is quite touching is La Mama: An American Nun’s Life in a Mexican Prison.
 Here a clip from the beginning of the documentary: The story is quite amazing.
-Antonia Brenner (1926-2013)… Read More »
+Antonia Brenner (1926-2013) shows such a particular charism–something that this one woman achieved, and that… Read More »

 If you’ve seen the CGI movie The Greatest Miracle, then you know Dos Corazones films.
 The CGI in that movie was somewhat primative, but they have boosted their efforts for their next movie: Max and Me.
 This will interweave a modern story with the story of St. Maximillian Kolbe.
 Although there is not a trailer… Read More »